SysKitTeam/docs-monitor/get-to-know-syskit-monitor/administration/servers-and-groups.md

 ---
-title: Servers and Groups
-description: >-
-  This article outlines all the options for the successful administration of servers that are being monitored with SysKit Monitor.
+description: This article outlines all the options for the successful administration of servers that are being monitored with SysKit Monitor.
-author: Andrea Budisa
-date: 25/5/2017
 ---

 # Servers and Groups